Skip to main content

 Hindi and Regional Language Support

-Both Alexa and Google Assistant support Hindi, and the accuracy has improved substantially over the past two years.
-Alexa also supports Hindi-English mixed commands, which is how most Indians naturally speak.
-Google Assistant supports Hindi, Marathi, Bengali, Tamil, Telugu, Kannada, Gujarati, and Urdu -- giving it the edge for multilingual households.
+Both Alexa and Google Assistant support Hindi, and accuracy has improved substantially over the past two years.
+Alexa handles Hindi-English mixed commands well, which is how most Indians naturally speak.
+Google Assistant supports Hindi, Marathi, Bengali, Tamil, Telugu, Kannada, Gujarati, and Urdu — giving it the edge for multilingual households.

-My recommendation: If this is your first smart home setup, go with Amazon Alexa.
-The device compatibility is broader, and you will have fewer frustrations finding products that work.
+My recommendation: If you're setting up your first smart home, go with Amazon Alexa.
+Broader device compatibility, fewer headaches finding stuff that works.

 Smart Lighting: The Biggest Quality-of-Life Upgrade

-Smart lights were the first smart home product I bought, and they remain the one I use most.
-Being able to turn off the bedroom light without getting out of bed, dim the living room for movie night with a voice command, or have all lights turn on automatically at sunset -- it changes how you interact with your home.
+Smart lights were the first smart home product I bought, and they're still the one I use most.
+Being able to turn off the bedroom light without getting out of bed?
+Life changing.
+Dimming the living room for movie night with a voice command?
+Love it.
+Having all lights turn on automatically at sunset?
+That's the kind of thing that makes you wonder why you didn't do this sooner.

 Budget Option: Wipro Smart LED Bulbs (Rs 499-699 per bulb)

-Wipro's smart bulbs are the most popular in India, and for good reason.
-They are cheap, reliable, and connect directly to Wi-Fi (no hub needed).
-The RGB color options are fun for mood lighting, and the whites range from warm (2700K) to daylight (6500K).
+Wipro's smart bulbs are the most popular in India.
+Cheap.
+Reliable.
+Connect directly to Wi-Fi with no hub needed.
+RGB color options are fun for mood lighting, and the whites range from warm (2700K) to daylight (6500K).

 Pros: